Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Comparative analysis with ULA

 \subsection{Beamdepth and EBRD}

 A narrow beamdepth and extended \ac{EBRD} facilitate reduced inter-user interference, thereby enhancing spatial multiplexing.
-By definition of the beamdepth, the spatial correlation satisfies $\GR > 0.5$ between a \ac{UE} located at range~$\rf$ and other \acp{UE} within the interval $r \in [\rf^{\mathrm{min}}, \rf^{\mathrm{max}}]$.
-For \acp{UE} outside this region, $\GR < 0.5$, governed by the forelobe behavior of the gain pattern.
-In this subsection, we compare spatial correlation of the \ac{ULA} and \ac{UCA} in terms of beamdepth and forelobes under the constraint of fixed antenna element count and fixed aperture length.
+In this subsection, we compare the spatial correlation of the \ac{ULA} and \ac{UCA} in terms of beamdepth and forelobes under the constraint of fixed antenna element count and fixed aperture length.
 First, we compare the aperture lengths of the arrays under the constraint of equal antenna element count. \begin{theorem} For equal antenna count, the $ \ac{UCA} $ has an aperture length reduced by a factor of $ \pi $ relative to the $ \ac{ULA} $. \end{theorem} \begin{proof} For $\NBS$ antenna elements, the aperture length of a \ac{ULA} is $\DULA \approx \NBS d$.
 In contrast, the antenna elements in a \ac{UCA} are placed on a circle of circumference $\pi \DUCA =\NBS d$, resulting in an effective aperture length of $\DUCA = \frac{\NBS d}{\pi}$.
 Therefore, $\DUCA = \frac{\DULA}{\pi}$, which completes the proof.
-Also $\RDULA=\frac{2\DULA^2}{\lambda}$, exceeds $\RDUCA=\frac{2\DUCA^2}{\lambda}$ by a factor of $\pi^2$. \end{proof} The beamdepth $\BDULA$ and the corresponding \ac{EBRD} for a \ac{ULA} are given by \cite{10988573}
+Also $\RDULA=\frac{2\DULA^2}{\lambda}$, exceeds $\RDUCA=\frac{2\DUCA^2}{\lambda}$ by a factor of $\pi^2$. \end{proof}